John Edwards (racing driver): Career

 Edwards began racing cars at the young age of 12 in 2003 in the Skip Barber Series.
-To the best of his knowledge he became the youngest open wheel racing driver in history, taking his first win at Daytona International Speedway at 12 years and 238 days of age.
+To the best of his knowledge, he became the youngest open wheel racing driver in history, taking his first win at Daytona International Speedway at 12 years and 238 days of age.

-In 2005 he went to Europe to compete first in Italian Karting and then after an unexpected early promotion to the world of European motor racing at age 14 he was the youngest to ever hold a FIA racing license racing in Formula Renault 2000 Eurocup and Formula Renault 2.0 Germany.
-He finished 16th in Eurocup in 2006 and 5th with a win at Anderstorp.
-In 2007 he returned to the United States and drove in the Atlantic Championship and finished 9th in points for Forsythe Championship Racing with a second at Toronto.
+In 2005, Edwards went to Europe to compete first in Italian Karting and then after an unexpected early promotion to the world of European motor racing at the age of 14; he was the youngest to ever hold a FIA racing license racing in Formula Renault 2000 Eurocup and Formula Renault 2.0 Germany.
+He finished 16th in Eurocup in 2006 and fifth with a win at Anderstorp.
+In 2007, he returned to the United States and drove in the Atlantic Championship and finished ninth in points for Forsythe Championship Racing with a second at Toronto.

-In 2008 he stepped back on the US racing ladder where he won the championship of the Star Mazda Series in spite of missing the first race of the season.
+In 2008, Edwards stepped back on the US racing ladder where he won the championship of the Star Mazda Series in spite of missing the first race of the season.
 He returned to Atlantics for the 2009 season driving for Newman Wachs Racing.
-He captured 4 wins and 3 poles on his way to the championship.
-He won the championship over Jonathan Summerton and Simona de Silvestro, 2nd and 3rd in the 2009 Atlantic Championship season.
+He captured four wins and three poles on his way to the championship.
+He won the championship over Jonathan Summerton and Simona de Silvestro, second and third in the 2009 Atlantic Championship season.

-For 2010, he transitioned to sports cars to join the Mazda factory team and Speed Source, racing in the Rolex Sports Car Series GT class with co-driver Adam Christodoulou.
+For 2010, Edwards transitioned to sports cars to join the Mazda factory team and Speed Source, racing in the Rolex Sports Car Series GT class with co-driver Adam Christodoulou.
 His 2010 highlights included a GT class win in the Grand-Am race at Lime Rock.
 Also in 2010, driving along co-drivers Michael Auriemma and Michael Edwards, he secured two Nürburgring VLN Class wins for Schubert Motorsports.

-For 2011 he joined for Stevenson Motorsports in the Grand-Am Continental GS series.
+For 2011, Edwards joined for Stevenson Motorsports in the Grand-Am Continental GS series.
 Partnered with Matt Bell, they secured wins at Laguna Seca and Road America.
-In 2011 he also raced a partial season with Team Sahlen in the Grand-Am GT series, taking the Mazda to the podium several times with co-driver Wayne Nonnamaker.
+That same year, he also raced a partial season with Team Sahlen in the Grand-Am GT series, taking the Mazda to the podium several times with co-driver Wayne Nonnamaker.

-For 2012 he once again drove with Stevenson Motorsports in both the Grand-Am Continental GS and GT series.
-At the beginning of the season he suffered an off track anterior cruciate ligament injury and missed the first two races of the season.
-He returned to achieve 4 pole positions in GT qualifying in the remaining 9 races.
-After a series of podium finishes in GT he and his teammate Robin Liddell secured victories at Watkins Glen and Lime Rock.
+For 2012, Edwards once again drove with Stevenson Motorsports in both the Grand-Am Continental GS and GT series.
+At the beginning of the season, he suffered an off track anterior cruciate ligament injury and missed the first two races of the season.
+He returned to achieve four pole positions in GT qualifying in the remaining nine races.
+After a series of podium finishes in GT, he and his teammate Robin Liddell secured victories at Watkins Glen and Lime Rock.
 He and Matt Bell also had a win at Laguna Seca in the GS series.